practical-neuroimaging/practical-neuroimaging.github.com/slice_timing.rst

     >>> time_course_slice_0 = data[vox_x, vox_y, 0, :]
     >>> time_course_slice_1 = data[vox_x, vox_y, 1, :]

-The times of acquisition of the voxels in the first slice are the at the beginning of each TR:
+The times of acquisition of the voxels for slice 0 are at the beginning of each TR:

 .. plot::
     :context: